Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: Discussion

 \subsection{Implications to Researchers and Developers}

 We derive our implications from three perspectives: vulnerability databases, further researchers, and downstream developers.

 \textbf{Vulnerability Databases should leverage exploits to complete affected version records for Java library vulnerabilities.} Current databases (e.g., NVD, GitHub Advisory) primarily rely on static metadata or manual reports to determine affected versions, which we found to be error-prone and incomplete.
-Our Findings 1 and 2 demonstrate that exploit-based assessment is feasible and effective, achieving an 83.0\% recall with 99.3\% precision.
+Our Findings 1 and 2 demonstrate that exploit-based assessment is feasible and effective.
 This implies that these databases can leverage community-contributed exploits to validate the full history of library versions.
-The practicality is evidenced by our cross-version execution, as we successfully identify and contribute 796 previously missing affected versions to CPE.
+The practicality is evidenced by our cross-version execution, as we submit more than 1,400 missing affected versions to CPE.

 \textbf{Researchers should advance automated exploit migration to handle complex scenarios.} We provide the largest dataset for exploit migration.
 Based on our Findings 3 and 4, we identify the direction for future research on automated tools: